farshadnick/public-monitoring/README.md

 - `5m` - Every 5 minutes
 - `15m` - Every 15 minutes

-### Modify Blackbox Modules

-Edit `lib/prometheus.ts` to customize the Blackbox Exporter modules with different probing options.
+### Monitor Types

+Choose from different monitor types based on your needs:
+- **HTTP/HTTPS** - Monitor web services and APIs
+- **Ping** - Check if servers are reachable
+- **Port** - Monitor specific TCP ports
+- **Keyword** - Check if specific content exists on a page

 ## Troubleshooting

-### URLs not being probed
+### Monitors not updating

-1. Make sure you've added URLs in the web interface (http://localhost:3000)
+1. Make sure you've added monitors in the web interface (http://localhost:3000)
-2. The configuration is automatically updated
+2. Check if backend services are running: `docker-compose ps`
-3. Restart Prometheus: `docker-compose restart prometheus`
+3. Restart services if needed: `docker-compose restart`

 ### Can't connect to the Web Dashboard